Print | Email | PDF

 The “unusual” paragraph is an example of a lipogram, or a word game consisting of writing text in which a particular letter or group of letters is missing (i.e., intentionally not included).
 In English writing, the missing letter is usually a vowel, the most common being the letter “e.”

-2 responses to “What’s so unusual about this paragraph?”
+2 thoughts on “What’s so unusual about this paragraph?”

 Leave a Reply